Seleucia: Sasanian rule

 Over sixty years later a new city, Veh-Ardashir, was built across the river by Persian emperor Ardashir I. This new city was long believed to be located at Seleucia but was shown by Italian excavations to be a fresh construction separate from Seleucia and Ctesiphon.
 There were active Christian churches in Mesopotamia from the 1st century onwards and in the 3rd or 4th century Seleucia became an important centre.

 Seleucia in the 4th century on the Peutinger Map.

-Following the edict of toleration by the Persian Sassanian King Yazdegerd I, which for the time being brought an end to the persecution of Christians, which had lasted for 70 years, the remaining Christians set about reorganizing and strengthening the church.
+Following the edict of toleration by the Persian Sasanian King Yazdegerd I, which for the time being brought an end to the persecution of Christians, which had lasted for 70 years, the remaining Christians set about reorganizing and strengthening the church.

 The Council of Seleucia-Ctesiphon (The Synod of Mar Isaac) met in 410 AD under the presidency of Mar Isaac, the bishop of Seleucia-Ctesiphon.
 The most important decision of the Synod which had a very far reaching effect on the life of the church, was to declare the bishop of Seleucia-Ctesiphon as the primate of the Church of the East; and in recognition of this pre-eminence he was given the title 'Catholicos'.
 The Synod confirmed Mar Isaac as Catholicos and Archbishop of all the Orient.
 The Synod also declared its adherence to the decision of the Council of Nicaea and subscribed to the Nicene Creed.
 The Canons of the Synod leave no doubt as to the authority of the great Metropolitan, the Catholicos of Seleucia-Ctesiphon.
 Without his approval, no election of bishop would be valid.

-Towards the end of the reign of Yazdegerd I, the Christians were again persecuted in 420.
+Towards the end of the reign of Yazdegerd I, the Christians in the Sasanian Empire were again persecuted in 420.
 Dadyeshu was elected Catholicos in 421 and himself suffered during the persecution and was imprisoned.
-When he was released he resigned and left Seleucia, but the church refused to accept the resignation and there followed the Synod of Dadyeshu, which met in 424 in Markabata of the Arabs under the presidency of Mar Dadyeshu.
+When he was released he resigned and left Seleucia, but the church refused to accept the resignation and there followed the Synod of Dadyeshu, which met in 424 in Markabta of the Arabs under the presidency of Mar Dadyeshu.
 It proved to be one of the most significant of all Persian synods.
-The first synod of Isaac in 410 had decided that the Catholicos of Seleucia Ctesiphon be supreme among the bishops of the East.
+The first synod of Isaac in 410 had decided that the Catholicos of Seleucia-Ctesiphon be supreme among the bishops of the East.
 The Synod of Dadyeshu decided that the Catholicos should be the sole head of the Church of the East and that no ecclesiastical authority should be acknowledged above him.
 For the first time, this synod referred to the Catholicos as Patriarch and that their Catholicos was answerable to God alone.
 This had some effect in reassuring the Sasanian monarchy that the Persian Christians were not influenced by the Roman enemy.

 The city eventually faded into obscurity and was swallowed by the desert sands, probably abandoned after the Tigris shifted its course.